VyZX: Formal Verification of a Graphical Quantum Language: Verifying a Complete Equational Theory

-\paragraph{Only connectivity matters} One significant ``only connectivity matters'' rule in \zxdiags is freely converting between inputs and outputs.
-We have wrapping lemmas like the one shown in \Cref{fig:vizx-wrap-over} to make this possible within our block structure.
-This lemma allows us to change an input wire to an output wire.
-We also have lemmas for wrapping outputs to become inputs and lemmas for wrapping below a spider.
-Having this lemma allows us to manipulate connection information locally on a spider.
-Globally, we have other lemmas, such as the yanking lemma shown in \Cref{fig:vizx-yank}, to manipulate connectivity information in a diagram.
-With these lemmas, we encapsulate ``only connectivity matters'' without relying on a datatype that only cares about connection information.

-\paragraph{Transpose \& Adjoint}
+\subsubsection{Transpose \& Adjoint}

 As we can see, \vyzx rules are often restricted because they require certain relative positioning.
-However, using \vyzx, we can rearrange the structure if necessary or prove lemmas with different positioning (e.g., spider where we fuse top left into bottom right).
+However, using \vyzx, we can rearrange the structure if necessary or prove lemmas with different positioning of components (e.g., for \Cref{fig:vizx-spider-fusion} we also have a version where we have the left green spider on the bottom and the right green spider on the top).
 We can automate these changes using the transpose, adjoint, and color swap operations.

-\paragraph{Completeness} VyZX implements Jeandel et al.'s \cite{jeandel2018diagrammatic} complete set of rewrite rules for the \zxcalc.
-This allows us to prove two diagrams equivalent without having to rely on the matrix semantics or any matrix level manipulations.
-The full set of rewrite rules is given in \vizx form in \aref{sec:equational-theory}.
+All told, VyZX implements Jeandel et al.'s \cite{jeandel2018diagrammatic} complete set of rewrite rules for the \zxcalc.
+This allows us to prove two diagrams equivalent without having to rely on the matrix semantics or any matrix-level manipulations.
+The full set of rewrite rules is given in \vizx form in \Cref{sec:equational-theory}.